|Music and Music Education|

 Studying Music and Music Education at UNSW

-The study of Music and Music Education is primarily through the School of The Arts and Media.
+The study of Music and Music Education is primarily through the School of English, Media and Performing Arts.
 At the undergraduate level, music is available within the Bachelor of Music program and related combined degree programs.
 It can also be taken as a major sequence with the Bachelor of Arts.
 The School offers a Bachelor of Music Education program and also a Diploma in Music.
 An Honours program is also available.
 Opportunities for postgraduate study are available in both Music and Music Education.

-Music and Music Education can be studied as
+Music Education can be studied in the following Programs